microsoft/vscode-wiki/Virtual-Workspaces.md

-# [WIP] Extension Author Guide for Supporting Virtual Workspaces
+# Extension Author Guide for Supporting Virtual Workspaces

 We have recently released the __Remote Repository__ feature that lets you browse and edit files and folders directly on GitHub.

 While developing and testing the feature, we have observed that not all extensions work well with it.
 What's special about Remote Repositories is that they open VSCode on a folder or workspace that is located on a virtual file system.
 We call this a __virtual workspace__.

-We indicate that VSCode is opened on a virtual workspace by showing a label in the remote indicator in the lower left corner, similar to remote windows.
+When a virtual workspace is open in a VS Code window, this is shown by a label in the remote indicator in the lower left corner, similar to remote windows.
+In that window, we disable all extension that that signal that they don't support virtual workspaces.

 We want to make sure as many extensions as possible work with virtual resources.
 We aim for a good user experience not just with the __Remote Repository__ feature, but also all other features leveraging virtual resources, from connecting to ftp-servers to working with cloud resources.
 Features that depend on resources being available on disk should not cause error dialogs.

-This guide is for extension authors and documents how an extension can fully support a virtual workspace or, if it can't, how it can signal that it should be disabled when a virtual workspace is opened.
+This guide is for extension authors and documents how an extension can fully support a virtual workspace or, if it can not, how it can signal that it should be disabled when a virtual workspace is opened.

 ## Is my extension affected?